wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Complex Vendors](https://www.nexusmods.com/newvegas/mods/71512) - Makes vendors only buy items related to their profession.

 [Consistent Caliber Naming](https://www.nexusmods.com/newvegas/mods/85497) - Renames vanilla ballistic ammo types to be more consistent and match their real-world counterpart.
-- Use alongside the TTW Patch available on the main mod page.
+- Use alongside the TTW Patch provided on the main mod page.
 - [CaliberZL](https://www.nexusmods.com/newvegas/mods/85399) and [Tactapack](https://www.nexusmods.com/newvegas/mods/80219) patches are also available on the main mod page.
 - A [SPARE - CaliberZL Consistent Caliber Naming Patch](https://www.nexusmods.com/newvegas/mods/85632) is available as well.